naojsoft/spot/doc/manual/siteselect.rst

 "sites.yml" in .../spot/spot/config/.
 Copy this file to $HOME/.spot
 and edit it to add your own site.
 Be sure to set all of the keywords for your site (latitude, longitude, elevation, etc).
-Restart spot and you should be able to see your new location.
+Restart spot and you should be able to pick your new location from the list.

 ===============================
 Setting the time of observation